Rashid-007/pet-shop-spring-5/README.md

 # pet-shop-spring-5
-Demonstrate a pet shop using spring 5
+Demonstrates a pet shop using spring 5